Sony's Spider-Man Universe: Films

-Released

 Venom (2018)

 Following a scandal, journalist Eddie Brock attempts to revive his career by investigating the Life Foundation, but comes into contact with the alien symbiote Venom that bonds with Brock and gives him superpowers.

-The long-in-development Venom film was revived by Sony in March 2016 as the start of the new shared universe.
+Sony revived its long-in-development Venom film in March 2016 as the start of the new shared universe.
 A year later, Scott Rosenberg and Jeff Pinkner were writing the screenplay.
 In May 2017, Sony announced that Tom Hardy would star as Eddie Brock / Venom in the film, to be directed by Ruben Fleischer.
 Kelly Marcel later joined as an additional writer.
 Filming took place from October 2017 to January 2018, in Atlanta, New York City, and San Francisco.
 Venom was released on October 5, 2018.

 The producers wanted to focus on telling a standalone story with Venom, rather than having it introduce crossover opportunities for future films.
 However, the film does include a post-credits scene featuring a clip from Sony's Spider-Man: Into the Spider-Verse (2018) that reveals that Venom's universe is part of the Spider-Verse, a shared multiverse.
 This was added because Sony and the producers of Venom were excited by the possibility of crossovers between the live-action and animated films after seeing the quality of Into the Spider-Verse.

 Venom: Let There Be Carnage (2021)

 Eddie Brock continues to rebuild his career by interviewing serial killer Cletus Kasady, who becomes the host of the symbiote Carnage and escapes prison after a failed execution.

 Woody Harrelson appeared as Cletus Kasady at the end of Venom as set-up for a potential sequel, which was confirmed in January 2019 when writer Marcel and star Hardy were confirmed to return.
 Fleischer did not return, due to commitments to Zombieland: Double Tap (2019); Andy Serkis was hired as director in August 2019.
 Filming took place in England from November 2019 to February 2020, with additional filming in San Francisco.
 Venom: Let There Be Carnage was released on October 1, 2021.

-Serkis said Venom: Let There Be Carnage was set in its own world, with its characters unaware of other heroes such as Spider-Man, though the film does have some references to the wider Marvel Universe.
+Serkis described Venom: Let There Be Carnage as set in its own world, with its characters unaware of other heroes such as Spider-Man, though the film does include references to the wider Marvel Universe.
 These include the Daily Bugle newspaper, which has the same title treatment in the film as it did in Sam Raimi's Spider-Man film series.
-The mid-credits scene transports Brock and Venom to the Marvel Cinematic Universe due to the spell cast by Doctor Strange in Spider-Man: No Way Home (2021).
+The mid-credits scene transports Brock and Venom to the Marvel Cinematic Universe (MCU) due to the spell cast by Doctor Strange in Spider-Man: No Way Home (2021).
 Footage of Tom Holland as Peter Parker / Spider-Man and J. K. Simmons as J. Jonah Jameson from the MCU is shown in the scene.